MathDial: A Dialogue Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems: Student model

 \subsection{Common error cases}

-We manually screened conversations and teacher feedback.
-The most common problem was the occurence of simple arithmetic errors (e.g. 7-2=6) and inconsistent student behaviour (e.g. student returning back to the incorrect answer after figuring out the correct one in the previous utterance).
-These errors were captured in the teacher quality evaluation of student behaviour.
+We manually screened some conversations and teacher feedback to understand common error cases of student model.
+The most common problem among them was the occurence of simple arithmetic errors (e.g. 7-2=9) and inconsistent student behaviour (e.g. student returning to the incorrect answer after figuring out the correct one in the previous utterance).
+These errors are captured in the teacher quality Likert scale rating of student behaviour.
+We acknowledge further analysis is needed to better understand the fine-grained student model behavior on problems with different numbers of steps e.g. by cognitive task analysis \cite{koedinger2016closing}.